 School Direct is an ever increasingly popular alternative route into teaching which is more school-based and school-led than a traditional one year PGCE.

 85% of the programme is spent in at least 2 schools training, teaching and observing lessons and best practice.
 The remaining 15% is spent at one of our partner HEIs’ studying for the PGCE element of the programme.
 The school based part of the programme is bespoke to the individual, and there’s a full and comprehensive support network for each trainee.
 Graduating the programme means the award of QTS and PGCE.

 Upon graduation via the School Direct route, there is the intention to offer graduates their first job as a teacher.
 Over the past 2 years 96% of Learners First School Direct graduates have been offered employment within our partnership of schools.

-Subject to eligibility checks, you will be invited to attend an interview via UCAS, as well as email invitation from a member of the LFSP team.
-At your interview, there will be a formal interview, as well as a variety of other tasks throughout the process in order for the panel to observe your interaction with the pupils.
+Subject to eligibility checks, you will be invited to attend an individual interview via APPLY, as well as email invitation from a member of the LFSP team.
+At your online interview, there will be a formal interview, as well as a variety of other tasks throughout the process in order for the panel to observe your interaction with the pupils.
 You will be informed of these tasks prior to interview.
-A decision as to whether or not you will be offered a place on this program will be made, and you will be informed of this decision via UCAS.
+A decision as to whether or not you will be offered a place on this programme will be made, and you will be informed of this decision via APPLY.

 Training with disabilities and other needs

 Learners First Schools Partnership (LFSP) is committed to promoting disability equality, eliminating unlawful discrimination in all of its activities and working towards ensuring that all trainees with disabilities realise their potential.
 LFSP values the diversity of its trainee population and is committed to ensuring that the highest equality and diversity standards are maintained.

 Learners First Schools Partnership Bawtry Road Wickersley Rotherham S66 1JL